htrajan/ht-drawsteel/Bestiary/Draw Steel Bestiary.md

 The following category 2 demons are included in this book:

-- Rumored to be the initial source of the teachings of all [[Shadow|shadows]] through the College of Black Ash, **remasches** are demons whose physical form is blended with the nature of the wastes where they dwell.
+- Rumored to be the initial source of the teachings of all shadows through the College of Black Ash, **remasches** are demons whose physical form is blended with the nature of the wastes where they dwell.
 A remasch [[Teleport|teleports]] around the battlefield, inflicting chaos on their enemies directly or through the minions they control.
 - Possessed of glowing eyes and tendril-ringed maws, **ruinants** breathe with a sickening wheeze and have bodies covered in inflamed scars.
 A ruinant can inflict fresh wounds and burns on their victims in a pattern mirroring those on the demon’s own body.
 - **Torlases** are piecemeal abominations whose physical forms don’t obey the normal laws of geometry.
 They control the battlefield by using living flesh and whipping allies and enemies alike into advantageous position.
 - **Bendraks** appear as an amalgamation of flesh and shards of a broken mirror, able to shape their bodies to distract and confuse their foes.
 A bendrak can divert an enemy’s attack to another enemy or [[Hide|hide]] themselves or allies behind dazzling reflections.